whole-tale/whole-tale/working_groups/materials/meeting_notes.md

   - Shared storage for datasets (Petrel), Box for smaller files?
   - Other members to invite?
   - Github repo for descriptions of use case, paper draft etc.

+2017 01 26 - Meeting Agenda

+Introduction, welcome
+- Andre - electronic properties of materials.
+Recently started a project with experimentalists interested in using WT/MDF to establish a pipeline
+- Elif/Josh - computational materials/physics simulation group.
+One project with Lucas relates to creating a database of materials properties using QMC.
+Interested to integrate with MDF.
+Second project related to materials design, designing new materials for shape memory alloys.
+Large quantities of data, want to make open and accessible.
+- Lucas - development of benchmark code for electronic structure calculations.
+Been working on workflows to perform these computations, used to create DFT functionals.
+Working in condensed matter physics - they have a way of providing simple models.
+Large amounts of data.
+- Zach - improving accessibility, discoverability, usability of materials data.
+  - Note: NIST computational reproducibility - CoRR (cloud of reproducible records).
+Web app wrapper around sumatra and other tools.
+- Raf - experimentalist at MIT,  making semiconductors.
+Has a long interest in data management.
+Interested in the intersection between materials, library science, data management.
+Wrote a workflow tracker, how can we make this provenance tracking capability a world wide resource.
+- Logan - recent materials grad.
+Building machine learning data for materials data.
+Looking at what we can do with MDF data (and other materials data)
+- Michal - MDF team, research programmer at NCSA with a background in materials and experimental physics (electron microscopy)..
+Main role is outreach and looking after storage.
+Interests in experimental data.
+- Kyle - CS background, distributed computing, research data management.
+Working on MDF and WT.
+- Jonathan - working on MDF to ingest datasets and harmonize metadata formats
+- Ben - leads MDF.
+Working with users etc.

+Brief software introduction
+- NIST/MDF introduction (5 min) - Ben
+- CHiMaD/NIST funded effort to enable materials data publication/discovery
+- Storage allocation at NCSA/ANL
+- Can publish data to MDF, and get a doi
+- Working on a data discovery service (both whole datasets, and results within datasets)
+- NSF Whole Tale introduction (5 min) - Kyle
+- Environment for finding/importing datasets
+- Frontend environment for analyzing data (e.g., using Jupyter)
+- Ability to record analysis, capture frontend + raw/derived data (or references), and support sharing/publication
+- Integration with publishers to complete the loop
+- Focused on software glue where possible

+Discussion of WG outcomes
+- Building use cases for MDF/WT development
+- White paper/paper based on discussions/recommendations
+- Looking at (and publishing) group datasets

+- Zach And Chuck Ward are planning a materials data platform integration summit (hackathon working meeting).
+Aim to define touch points between applications and platforms.
+E.g., Independent service to run extractors (NREL, 4CeeD, BrownDog).
+Summerish - independent of a conference (Dayton).
+- Lucas - interested in more interactive interfaces for exploring datasets.
+Look at it in different ways, determine if the viz matches the model, etc. Could we develop a D3 webservice to allow general exploration (Bokeh?
+Plot.ly?)
+- Raf - what would computation/simulation people like to see from experimentalist (metadata etc.)

+Resources available for WG
+- WT Hackathons
+- WT Summer interns
+- WT Developer time to build out WG-specific capabilities (e.g., MDF  +Jupyter integrations)
+- MDF development/consultancy time to help wrangle data, explore integrations, build prototypes

+What is your process and data?
+- Data management discussion
+- Where is your data stored, how is it accessed, embargo, etc. any problems with DMP
+- Elif - use github for everything (workflows, codes, and some data)
+  - Interested in starting with the simple things, e.g., making Jupyter notebooks accessible to others.
+  - Last couple of review panels have asked to look at data/software distribution with respect to DMP
+- Lucas  - uses github/box
+  - Also has large storage server
+  - Data has not been so big that it can't be included in supplementary doc
+- Andre
+  - Server with HDD, when they want to publish they would like to put the data in MDF alongside the paper
+  - Workflows stored in GitHub
+- Raf - using LIMS system to track provenance
+  - Computational processes discussion
+  - How is data analyzed, what types of analytics are applied, where is the field heading
+  - Jupyter notebooks + workflows
+  - Many people are using notebooks
+- Logan - Bash scripts and Fortran
+  - Most people are using Mira/BW/Nersc and campus cluster at UIUC
+  - Some post processing run on supercomputer - resulting data not so big
+  - Jupyter notebook then used for analytics of the resulting data, some use XMGrace/GNU plot (plotting tool)
+  - Standard has been x, y and then plotting.
+Recently, moving to a more data science viewpoint.
+All data organized in a column-based - format.
+Use Pandas dataframes.
+  - Provenance (e.g., parameters) is currently stored .
+Working to make part of the Python tool that automates input file creation and - records the params.
+Pickled.
+Used to turn into a table depending on question.
+  - Started thinking about a schema for metadata.
+  - Here’s an example from Dallas of how we might want to present data: http://magnesium.matse.illinois.edu/wsgi/graphmisfits/
+  - There is merit in publishing level 0/1 data.
+In some domains it's still unclear how to move from 0-1 so it makes sense to keep that raw data.
+Publication discussion
+- What types of data/analysis are related to publications
+- What efforts exist to support these methods
+Group logistics
+- Preferred meeting frequency
+- Should we aim to meet in person and when (NDS 7/UIUC)
+- Meeting notes and agenda on Google Drive
+- Shared storage for datasets (Petrel), Box for smaller files?
+- Other members to invite?
+- Github repo for descriptions of use case, paper draft etc.
+- Get google and github IDs